StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Checkpoint/README.md

 ### Exercise 1: Commenting & Variable Assignment
 Copy the code from the following code into IDLE window.
-Add a comment above each line of code that explains exactly what that line does.
+Add a comment above each line of code that explains exactly what that line does and what each variable will be.
 If you don't know what a comment is, ask your instructor to help you.

+By the end, see if you can tell what the code will print out before you run it.

 ```
 cars = 100